dfpeterson/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10761.9
 ```

-The median of the fixed data
+The median of total steps taken per day for the fixed data

 ```r